JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 ## Case: 5.
 God - Confusion of Tongues - Babel

 ### 1 Babel Builders - scattered/confused

+Context: God confused the language of the builders at Babel and scattered them across the earth to prevent their centralized overreach.

 - Population: 50,000 (Concentrated early post-flood population)
 - ΔOS = -0.20 (Loss of cooperation, social fragmentation, resource efficiency loss)